Reviews You Can Rely On

 Too hefty for long-distance backpacking

-Difficult to store in stuff sack
+Difficult to store in a stuff sack

 Read more: Nemo Fillo review